Harold Primat: Early career

 The nephew of motorcycle racer Claude Vigreux, Primat began his career in karts before graduating to the Max Mygale and Winfield racing schools in France, as well as the Jim Russell Centre in the UK.

-He then moved to the US, where he competed in the Formula Ford 2000 championship.
+Primat then moved to the US, where he competed in the Formula Ford 2000 championship.
 He then moved on to the British Formula Three Championship and later the F3 Euroseries, before concluding his single-seater career in World Series Lights with the Saulnier team.

 During 2003 and 2004, Primat combined his single-seater races with endurance racing.
 Debuting in 2003 with the Saulnier team, he competed in the V de V Endurance championship, leading his maiden race at Spa until a mechanical failure put him out of the race.
 Primat became vice-champion in his second season, narrowly missing out on the title after a prior World Series Lights commitment forced him to skip a race.